 To ensure adequate nutrition for their family, parents must be able to determine the number and spacing of their children.
 High birth rates contribute to large total family size and closely spaced births, and are an indirect contributor to chronic malnutrition.
 The family planning component of the program is integrated into all of our training activities.
 Nearly one third of married, indigenous women of reproductive age have a self-reported, unmet need for contraception.
 ABPD provides individual family planning counseling and makes a variety of contraceptive methods available to program participants.

 View a virtual site visit in one of our partner communities below to see our work in action!
-Paco Enríquez, Executive Director of our partner organization ABPD in Guatemala, hosted a live tour of projects currently in progress in our partner community of San Vicente, Tecpán for #GivingTuesday November 27, 2018.
+Paco Enríquez, former Executive Director of our partner organization ABPD in Guatemala, hosted a live tour of projects currently in progress in our partner community of San Vicente, Tecpán for #GivingTuesday November 27, 2018.
 Watch the video to tour a potable water system under construction, see a nutrition training led by local promotors, and even meet one of the women leading the community’s efforts!